-Please keep in mind that there are seasons in your life where keeping your house clean will be harder than others (when someone is ill, when there are children three and under, etc.).
+Please keep in mind that there are seasons in your life when keeping your house clean will be harder than others (when someone is ill, when there are children three and under, etc.).

 After the link to the printable, keep reading for a thorough explanation of how the system works and tips for how you can modify it to work for you and your home.

-Each day has one major chore and a minor chore to keep the routine simple, and then there are five daily tasks that keep your house from spiraling out of control.
+Each day has one major chore and a minor chore to keep the routine simple, and then five daily tasks that keep your house from spiraling out of control.

 The more people you have in your household, the more hands you have to help.
 You should not carry the full load if it’s just you and a partner.
 If you live in the house, you contribute to the workload, so you should share the burden of keeping the home livable.

 Click either image for the version of the chore chart you prefer.
 (If you are looking for the old version, it’s at the bottom of this post).

 Singles and couples who live in average-sized homes will find the chores go quickly (and more smoothly when labor is fairly divided).
 Unfortunately, it’s the nature of the beast, but families with young children will find routine chores take a little more time.
 Get in the habit of picking up when changing activities.
 Use that song, “Clean up, clean up, everyone do your part…”

 While it is really difficult in the beginning, try to remember that effort spent teaching young kids to be helpful will pay off as they develop the skills to be a real help.
 Invest the time and then, when they are older, enjoy reading a book while they do the dishes after dinner.
 It is AWESOME and worth every ounce of frustration I felt in the beginning.

 Transparency: When I stick to my own advice, this routine keeps the house company ready with 15 minutes warning.
 When I don’t, a

 little lot more preparation is needed.